simdjson/simdjson/README.md

 ## Some performance results

-To our knowledge, simdjson is the first fully-validating JSON parser to run at gigabytes per second.
+We can use a quarter or fewer instructions than a state-of-the-art parser like RapidJSON, and half as many as sajson.
+To our knowledge, simdjson is the first fully-validating JSON parser to run at gigabytes per second on commodity processors.

 <img src="doc/gbps.png" width="90%">